Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 Which airlines have the best October promotions?

-IndiGo, Air India Express, AirAsia, Thai Lion Air, Vietjet and Scoot dominate October value.
+IndiGo, Air India Express, AirAsia, Thai Lion Air, Vietjet and Scoot tend to dominate October value.
 IATA (June 2025) data shows Asia-Pacific LCC capacity grew 11% year-on-year for Q4 2025, sustaining promotional fare pressure into October before Diwali demand absorbs availability.
 Watch for late-July and early-August sale waves.

 Are Europe flights cheaper in October than summer?

-Yes — October Europe fares from India run 28-35% below June-August peaks.
-Based on HappyFares 2025 data, London ran ₹40,000-58,000 RT in October versus ₹55,000-78,000 RT in summer, with Paris and Amsterdam showing similar end-shoulder discounts.
+Yes — October Europe fares from India tend to run well below June-August peaks.
+London commonly runs ₹40,000-58,000 RT in October versus ₹55,000-78,000 RT in summer, with Paris and Amsterdam showing similar end-shoulder discounts.
 Pack layered clothing for 8-16°C weather across Western Europe.

 What’s the worst week to book October international travel?